-Happy St. Patrick’s Day!
-I made these cuties with today in mind, but if you’re like me, marshmallow cereal treats are year-round favorites.
+I made these cuties with St. Patrick’s Day in mind, but if you’re like me, marshmallow cereal treats are year-round favorites.
 I especially love those magically delicious marshmallow bits in Lucky Charms cereal so these didn’t last long at all!

 This recipe begins with sugar cones dipped in white chocolate and sprinkles.
 I love making my own sprinkle mixes, so I stirred together a few of my favorites for this treat.
 Maybe some of you remember my pop-up shop in 2014 when I sold my own sprinkle mixes.
 That was so fun!
 Little did I know that sprinkle mixes would become all the rage in baking – I see them everywhere now!